Babasaheb Bhimrao Ambedkar University

-Babasaheb Bhimrao Ambedkar University (BBAU) is a Central University in Lucknow, Uttar Pradesh.
-The university is named after Babasaheb Ambedkar, social reformer, polymath and the architect of the Indian Constitution.
+Babasaheb Bhimrao Ambedkar University (informally known as BBAU) is a Central University situated in Lucknow, Uttar Pradesh.
+The university is named after B. R. Ambedkar, social reformer, polymath and the architect of the Indian Constitution.
 The university was established on 10 January 1996.
-The university has a satellite campus at Amethi too, which was established in 2016.
+The university has a satellite campus at Amethi too, which was established in 2016 by Government of India.

 Campus

 The campus is spread in the city of Lucknow at Vidya Vihar, Raebareli Road, Lucknow – 226025 (Uttar Pradesh).
 The main campus is at Lucknow and spread over 250 acres which is eco-friendly environment for focused study.
 A satellite campus of the university is at Amethi and it runs mostly UG courses.
 The satellite campus was established in 2016.